Mental Health Support, Education and Community for Ontario Agriculture

 How We Are Helping

-Through the Farmer Wellness Initiative, farmers across Ontario and members of their household have access to free counselling sessions with a mental health professional.
-The mental health professionals have received training to understand the unique needs of Ontario farmers.
+The Farmer Wellness Initiative provides Ontario farmers, farm families, farm employees, and spouses and dependents of farm employees with free, unlimited mental health counselling, specific to the unique challenges that can be experienced by the agricultural community.
 Accessible 24 hours a day, 7 days a week, 365 days a year, in English and French, farmers can call 1-866-267-6255 to speak to a counsellor.
-This service is provided by LifeWorks.
+This service is provided by TELUS Health.

 A volunteer suicide prevention program, the Guardian Network was built to support Ontario’s farming community.
 A Guardian is an individual, over the age of 18, who is likely to be in contact with farmers through their work, volunteer activities, or their place in their community and has successfully completed The Guardian Network training program.
 Guardians are equipped with strategies and tools to identify the signs of mental distress, react to farmers at-risk, and connect individuals with appropriate mental health and crisis resources.